tw93/Pake/bin/README.md

 then

 ```bash
 yarn cli:dev
 ```

-The script will reads the above configuration and packages the specified `app` using `watch` mode, and changes to the `pake-cli` code and `pake` are hot updated in real time.
+The script will read the above configuration and packages the specified `app` using `watch` mode, and changes to the `pake-cli` code and `pake` are hot updated in real time.

 ### CLI Usage